ibm-cloud-docs/cloud-databases/reference-monitoring.md

 }
 ```

 Owners need to go to [`Manage -> Access (IAM) -> Users`](https://cloud.ibm.com/iam/users).
 Click the user you need to grant access to Monitoring.
-Then click on 'Access policies' followed by the 'Assign access' button.
+Then click 'Access policies' followed by the 'Assign access' button.

 ![Assign Access to a user on your account](images/monitoring-assign-access.png)